Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Outline of proof

 \subsection{Strong property (T)}

-One of the characterizations of property (T) for a locally compact group $G$ is that $C^*(G)$ contains a projection $P$ such that $\pi(P)$ is a projection on the space of invariant vectors for every unitary representation $\pi$.
+One of the characterizations of property (T) for a locally compact group $G$ is that the maximal $C^*$ algebra $C^*(G)$ of the group $G$ contains a projection $P$ such that $\pi(P)$ is a projection onto the space of invariant vectors for every unitary representation $\pi$.
 In that case, $P$ is unique and is called the \emph{Kazhdan projection}.
 When one no longer works with unitary representations, many characterizations of property (T) make sense, but they do not remain equivalent.
 When defining strong property (T) (resp. its Banach space variant) in \cite{Lafforgue08}, Lafforgue chose to adapt this characterization in terms of Kazhdan projections, but allowing more generally representations with small exponential growth on a Hilbert space (resp. some Banach space).

 We will only consider finitely generated groups, and for them we will work with the following definition of strong property (T), which is more convenient.